 Jean-Pierre Hermet was Chairman of the Supervisory Board of EUROBIO Scientific, a leading French manufacturer of in vitro diagnostics, with more than €190 million in sales and listed on Euronext.
 He had taken over the management of this company in 2008, then named InGen Biosciences, when it achieved a turnover of €12 million.
 Since 2015, he has been a member of the Strategic Committee of NOVOLYZE, a food safety company.
 Since 2016, he has coached more than 37 laureates from Finland to Israel in the EIC Accelerator programme of the European agency EASME.

 In 1999, he founded Hemosystem which developed a method for the rapid detection of bacteria in blood and blood products.

-He is also the author of several studies on Medical Biology published by "Les Echos Etudes".
+He is also the author of numerous studies on Medical Biology published by les Echos Etudes.